-Let’s find out ConfigMgr CMPivot Query to Collect Windows Update Logs from SCCM Client Remotely.
-The ConfigMgr CMPivot is based on fast channel notification architecture.
+Let’s find out the ConfigMgr CMPivot Query to Collect Windows Update Logs from the SCCM Client Remotely.
+The ConfigMgr CMPivot is based on a fast-channel notification architecture.

 The WindowsUpdate.log is part of event logs called WindowsUpdateClient with the latest versions of Windows.

 Many organizations use SCCM (WSUS) and Intune (WUfB) to patch Windows 10 devices.
-Collecting Windows update logs (WindowsUpdate.log) from the SCCM client is important to troubleshoot Windows updates or patching issues.
+Collecting Windows update logs (WindowsUpdate.log) from the SCCM client is important for troubleshooting Windows updates or patching issues.

 ConfigMgr CMPivot query tool allows you to assess the state of devices quickly.
 When you run a query against a device collection, the CMPivot tool will run a query in real-time on all currently connected (online) devices in the selected collection.